 Water Stains on Ceilings: Causes, Removal, and Prevention

-You’re in your kitchen one morning, preparing your coffee, when out of the corner of your eye, you see an unfamiliar splotch of brown on the ceiling.
-You turn to investigate further and there it is: the beginning of a water stain on your kitchen ceiling.
+You’re in your kitchen one morning, preparing your coffee, when out of the corner of your eye, you see an unfamiliar splotch on the ceiling.
+You turn to investigate further and there it is: the beginning of a water stain on your ceiling.

-Unfortunately, a water stain on the ceiling is a common issue many homeowners have to deal with.
-But what causes water stains on ceiling areas?
-And how can you remove them and, better yet, prevent them from happening in the first place?
+While a water stain on the ceiling is a common issue many homeowners have to deal with, few ask what causes them.
+The service professionals at Mr. Handyman® have your answers and even walk you through how you can remove water stains on ceilings,and, better yet, prevent them from happening in the first place.

 Causes of Water Stains on Ceilings

-So, what causes water stains on ceilings?
-From roof damage to internal plumbing leaks, there are a number of potential contributors to the formation of water stains.
-Learn more about the causes of those unsightly water spots on ceilings below.
+What causes water stains on your ceiling?
+From roof damage to internal plumbing leaks, a number of factors can contribute to the formation of water stains.

 Causes of water stains on ceilings.